Bruno Stefanini: Legacy

 On 17 December 2014, the foundation was the object of a dispute.
 The descendants Bettina and Vital Stefanini appointed a new board of trustees before the expiry of the term of office of the board of trustees elected by founder Bruno Stefanini, prompting the intervention of the supervisory authority.
 The Swiss Federal Supervisory Authority for Foundations reversed the step taken by the descendants and reinstated the board of trustees elected by the founder.
 In an order dated 30 January 2015, the Federal Supervisory Authority for Foundations appointed the Bernese lawyer Stephan Herren as administrator.
 In March 2018, the Federal Supreme Court ruled in favour of Bruno Stefanini's children, the Federal Supervisory Authority for Foundations terminated the mandate of the trustee, and daughter Bettina Stefanini took over the presidency of the foundation board.
 She had returned to Winterthur from Ireland in 2018 to "represent the interests of my father, who suffers from dementia, and his foundation."
 The previous members of the foundation board had to step down.

 Provenance research project

 In 2023, the Foundation announced a provenance research project to examine the collection for looted art.
+In May 2026, following a claim and research, the SKKG Foundation in Winterthur restituted the painting "Lake Thun with Blüemlisalp and Niesen" by Ferdinand Hodler to the heirs of the Jewish art collector Martha Adrianna Nathan, née Dreyfus (1874-1958) and Hugo Nathan.